 4. Provide assessments and feedback

-Assessing peer teaching effectiveness is essential for ensuring learners achieve desired learning objectives.
-Observe peer teaching sessions and provide constructive feedback to peer teachers based on their teaching strategies, communication skills, content knowledge, and interactions with students.
+Assessing peer teaching effectiveness is essential to make sure your program has the desired outcomes for peer learners.
+Observe peer teaching sessions and provide constructive feedback to peer teachers based on their teaching strategies, communication skills, content knowledge, and interactions with their peers.
 Use structured peer evaluation forms or surveys to collect feedback from learners.

-Use performance-based assessments, such as presentations, projects, quizzes, or written reflections, to evaluate students' content mastery.
+Use performance-based assessments, such as presentations, projects, quizzes, or written reflections, to evaluate peer learners’ content mastery.
 Compare pre- and post-teaching assessments.
-And always include prompts to facilitate self-reflection on teaching practices, pedagogical approaches, and students’ interactions with peers.
+And always include prompts to help teachers reflect on their teaching practices, approaches, and interactions with peers.

 5. Offer professional development and support